 For citing CHNOSZ itself, see “How should CHNOSZ be cited?” in the FAQ.

 The idea for creating stability diagrams in CHNOSZ came from Prof. Harold Helgeson’s geochemistry course at UC Berkeley.
-There, we constructed diagrams that were “balanced on” a metal.
+There, the students constructed diagrams that were “balanced on” a metal.
 For instance, in a system balanced on aluminum, Al is only present in the minerals on both sides of the reaction and is not free as an ion.

 The reaction-based method, used for making diagrams by hand, looks at reactions between pairs of species (let’s call them transformation reactions), then draws a line between stability fields where the non-standard Gibbs energy of reaction is zero.
 The grid-based method, used in CHNOSZ, looks at reactions to compose individual species from the basis species (let’s call them formation reactions), then selects the most stable species according to their affinity values.

 Affinity is just the opposite of non-standard Gibbs energy of reaction.
-“Standard Gibbs energy of reaction” and “Gibbs energy of reaction” - which are two different things - have unfortunately similar names except for an optional “overall” or “non-standard” in front of the latter (the word choice varies among authors, e.g. Amend and LaRowe, 2019Amend JP, LaRowe DE.
-2019.
-Mini-review: Demystifying microbial reaction energetics.
-Environmental Microbiology 21(10): 3539–3547. doi: 10.1111/1462-2920.14778; Solel et al., 2019Solel E, Tarannam N, Kozuch S. 2019.
-Catalysis: Energy is the measure of all things.
-Chemical Communications 55(37): 5306–5322. doi: 10.1039/C9CC00754G).
-“Non-standard Gibbs energy of reaction” doesn’t lend itself to a short, unambiguous function name, which is why its opposite, “affinity”, is used in CHNOSZ.
+“Standard Gibbs energy of reaction” and “Gibbs energy of reaction” – which are different concepts – have unfortunately similar names except for an optional overall or non-standard in front of the latter (the word choice varies among authors, e.g. Amend and LaRowe, 2019; Solel et al., 2019).
+“Non-standard Gibbs energy of reaction” doesn’t lend itself to a short, unambiguous function name, which is why its opposite, affinity, is used in CHNOSZ.

 Having seen basic examples of the main features of CHNOSZ, here are some ideas for building more complex calculations and diagrams.